• Skip to primary navigation

 Instructions

-• Preheat your oven to 200 degrees F. Line a rimmed baking sheet with parchment paper for easy cleanup.
+• Preheat your oven to 200°F. Line a rimmed baking sheet with parchment paper for easy cleanup.

 • Add the kale gradually, about a quarter at a time, and process to combine.
 Use a rubber spatula to scrape the sides and bottom of the food processor bowl as needed.

-• Heat half the olive oil in a large nonstick skillet over medium heat.
-Using a 4-oz ice cream scoop or a ¼ measuring cup, drop mounds of the kale mixture into the oil.
+• Heat half the olive oil in a large (12-inch) nonstick skillet over medium heat.
+Using a 4-tablespoon scoop, drop mounds of the kale mixture into the oil.
 Gently flatten them.
-Fry them until golden brown, about 4 minutes per side.
+Fry the fritters until golden brown, about 4 minutes per side.

 Notes